Header Image

 If there are no such existence-threatening stressors, it is easier to focus attention on things that are not relevant to survival.

 In the case of stress, attention must be focused primarily on the stressor that threatens the survival of the person.
 If there are no such existence-threatening stressors, it is understandable that it is easier to focus attention on things that are not relevant to survival.
-The term “relevant to survival” is the link to the concept of personal motivation: anyone who is exposed to a stressor that threatens their survival must decide for themselves what this is and how best to deal with it.
+The term survival-relevant is the link to the concept of personal motivation: anyone who is exposed to a stressor that threatens their survival must decide for themselves what this is and how best to deal with it.

 The advantage of increased distractibility is easy to understand if you imagine that the camp must always be guarded and approaching dangers should be recognized immediately, even during a nice conversation with another person around the campfire.
 From a stress perspective, it is therefore advantageous to be distracted by every noise, every movement or other “little things” around the campfire in the evening (or other activities that don’t really capture your interest).
 Those who were less “distractible” in times of danger were at a disadvantage - they discovered the attack or the approaching danger later.